WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/global-audience.md

 - Write concise and succinct sentences, while using simple verbs and vocabulary.
 Longer sentences are difficult to translate and require higher effort.
 - If the sentence consists of more than a few commas, it usually indicates and complex sentence.
 Review the sentence and consider breaking it down to multiple sentences.
 Also, replace complex sentences and paragraphs with illustrations, tables, and lists.
 - Use active voice, present tense, and second person.
+- Avoid long chains of modifying words.
+Keep adverbs and adjectives close to their modifying words.
+Be mindful of placement of words like *only*.
+- Make abundant use of articles such as *a*, *an*, *the* and helper words such as *if*, *then*, etc.
 - Avoid shortcuts, symbols, and abbreviations that could easily be spelled out.
 - Ensure overall consistency in language - particularly names, terminology, punctuation and capitalization.
 - Use consistent text and media formatting.
 Additional information on "Text Formatting".